 Don’t book travel with Transgaviota, which is a company associated with GAESA.

-If you are traveling in the Summer of 2017, you likely do not have to worry about these rules.
-Likewise, if you began planning an independent people-to-people trip to Cuba and made at least one trip-related transaction prior to President Trump’s announcement on June 16, then you may still take your trip independently.
-The changes are minor and haven’t been implemented yet as of June 2017, so don’t let this latest policy update discourage you from traveling to Cuba.
-It’s a wonderful destination with a rich culture that delights travelers who decide to plan a trip to Cuba.

-Present | Don’t book travel with Transgaviota, which is a company associated with GAESA.

 If you began planning an independent people-to-people trip to Cuba and made at least one trip-related transaction prior to President Trump’s announcement on June 16, 2017, then you may still take your trip independently.
 If you didn't book anything before that date, you can still travel under other categories, so don’t let this latest policy update discourage you from traveling to Cuba.
 It’s a wonderful destination with a rich culture that delights travelers who decide to plan a trip to Cuba.